Israel says it killed the Hamas mastermind behind October 7. Here’s what we know

 ™ & © 2024 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Kara Fox, Ivana Kottasová, Jeremy Diamond, Dana Karni, Pauline Lockwood, Sophie Tanno, Kevin Liptak, MJ Lee, Kylie Atwood and Alex Marquardt contributed reporting.
+CNN’s Abeer Salman, Ibrahim Dahman, Mostafa Salem, Nadeen Ebrahim, Kara Fox, Mathew Chance, Ivana Kottasová, Jeremy Diamond, Dana Karni, Pauline Lockwood, Sophie Tanno, Kevin Liptak, MJ Lee, Kylie Atwood, Alex Marquardt, Zeena Saifi, Katie Polglase, Pallabi Munsi and Gianluca Mezzofiore contributed reporting.